European 2-day Baku wedding: 80-guest intimate Caspian

 - 2

 Signature 2-day European-format wedding in Baku for an 80-guest Milan couple.
-Civil ceremony in an Icherisheher heritage courtyard, Caspian-front reception at Four Seasons.
+Symbolic ceremony in an Icherisheher heritage courtyard, Caspian-front reception at Four Seasons.
 Designed for 60–120 guests with European catering conventions, Italian wine pairing, and a relaxed dinner-party flow rather than ballroom formality.

 Four Seasons Hotel Baku